Communication during organizational change: Our goal is for you to TALK with your employees

 Communication during organizational change is tricky.

-What we learnt from our users with the highest employee morale is simple:
+What we learned from our users with the highest employee morale is simple:

 Our goal is for you to talk with your people.